HCL-TECH-SOFTWARE/digital-experience/docs/platform/administration/DXClient/DXClientArtifactType/themes.md

     -contenthandlerPath <value>
     ```

-    **Notes:**
+    !!! note

         -   For new WebDAV theme collection, DXClient tool adds the provided collection \(folder/zip\) to the WebDAV file store.
         -   For existing WebDAV theme collection, the existing theme collection is replaced by the provided theme collection during the update.
 To get the latest theme collection from the DX server, see [Exporting content from the filestore](../dev-theme/themeopt_move_expfilestore.md) and make modifications on the same folder to get it updated in the DX Server WebDAV file store.
         -   For WebDAV theme collection update, a backup of the existing theme collection is taken and placed in `store/outputFiles/themes/backup/foldername` folder.
         Log files from command execution can be found in the logs directory of the DXClient installation.

-    **Example:**
+    !!! example

         ```
         dxclient deploy-theme -dxProtocol <http/https> -hostname <host-name> -dxPort <dxPort> -xmlConfigPath <xmlConfigPath> -dxUsername <dxUsername> -dxPassword <dxPassword> -dxSoapPort <dxSoapPort> -hostname <hostname> -dxConnectPort <dxConnectPort> -dxConnectUsername <dxConnectUsername> -dxConnectPassword <dxConnectPassword> -xmlFile <xml-file-with-path> -applicationFile <application-file-with-path> -applicationName <application name> -themeName <theme-name> -themePath <theme-path> -dxProfileName <Profile name of the DX core server>
         ```

 ## Undeploy theme

 The undeploy-theme command can be used to undeploy a theme, including the EAR application and WebDAV files, and it also unregisters the registered theme from the target DX server.

+!!! note
-**Note:** If enableBackup is set to true, then undeploy-theme takes a backup of the deployed EAR theme, WebDAV theme collection, and completes DX configuration export \(without users\) and place it in the backup folder.
+    If enableBackup is set to true, then undeploy-theme takes a backup of the deployed EAR theme, WebDAV theme collection, and completes DX configuration export \(without users\) and place it in the backup folder.
 When the user is downloading EAR, WeDAV, and XML to backup, we must separate it by the folder names `store/outputFiles/themes/backup/foldername`.

 The backup of EAR is placed in `store/outputFiles/themes/backup/application`.

 Users can restore the theme by using the backup files.

+!!! note
-**Note:** Pages might lose the applied theme references in the restored themes.
+    Pages might lose the applied theme references in the restored themes.

 -   **Command description**